 In Patel v Minister for Immigration & Anor FCCA 2000 and Makwasa v Minister for Home Affairs & Anor FCCA 1179, the Court found where the student visas under review had expired, it would be an exercise in futility to grant relief as any relief would have no practical consequence.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation regarding your visa cancellation or visa refusal or appealing visa cancellation & refusal.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) regarding your visa cancellation or visa refusal or appealing visa cancellation & refusal.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.